-The Housing Authority defines a project as a single building, multiple contiguous building, or multiple buildings on contiguous parcels of land.
+The Housing Authority defines a project as a single building, multiple contiguous buildings, or multiple buildings on contiguous parcels of land.
+Projects are subject to their own PBV Housing Assistance Payments (HAP) Contract, however, multiple projects that each consist of a single-family building (one to four units) may be included in one PBV HAP Contract.